 - Seismic base isolation joint is required around the Castle perimeter at-grade. - Seismic control joint moat cover is 1'2" in width, but the overall visual assembly width varies to account for buttresses or other architectural features. - Seismic joint passes around the porte cochere in the Jefferson Drive sidewalk.
-Exposed aggregate concrete will be used for the joint moat cover in this location for a consistent sidewalk appearance. - Olympic Black granite will be installed within the seismic control joint at the Castle's base where the cover plate is at grade. - Metal edges of the cover plate will have an anodized clear finish.
+Exposed aggregate concrete will be used for the joint moat cover in this location for a consistent sidewalk appearance.
+Metal edges of the cover plate will have an anodized beige finish in keeping with the aggregate concrete. - Olympic Black granite will be installed within the seismic control joint at the Castle's base where the cover plate is at grade.
+Metal edges of the cover plate will have an anodized dark gray finish in keeping with the Olympic Black.